 Our world is in the midst of a pet obesity crisis.
 There are some pretty scary statistics when it comes to our pet’s weight problems!
 According to the Association for Pet Obesity Prevention (APOP), nearly 59 per cent of cats and 54 per cent of dogs are affected.
-The sad thing about this is that obesity is the greatest risk to our pet’s health and wellbeing that there is.
+Sadly, obesity is the greatest risk to our pet’s health and wellbeing that there is.

 It does take time, a concerted effort and just a little bit of willpower, but it can be done.

 Obesity is a nutritional health disease that is defined by excess body fat.
 Once an animal is over 15% of its optimal body weight, we define that animal as being overweight and up to 20% over as obese.

-While there are some medical issues that can result in weight gain, these only account for around 5% of all the animals that are overweight.
+While there are some medical issues that can result in weight gain, these only account for around 5% of all animals who are overweight.

-“Oh no, do you mean we have to portion control the food for our pets?”
+“Oh no, do you mean we have to portion control the food we feed our pets?”